VenturaNotes/Knowledge/Projects/(T) Dark Mode Web Viewer Obsidian.md

 };
 ```
 #### Iteration 1 (Working but inefficient?)
+- Add optimization to the web viewer so that it doesn’t poll every second?
+It does slow down my computer then.
 ```javascript
 module.exports = async (params) => {
     // 1.
 Check if this is the very first run of the session